-The performance targets that the Compensation Committee established for the quantitative metrics for the 2020 performance period directly correlate to the Company's annual business plan and were considered achievable, but not without above average performance.
+The performance targets that the Compensation Committee established for the quantitative metrics for the 2021 performance period directly correlate to the Company's annual business plan and were considered achievable, but not without above average performance.
 The following table sets forth the target goals for each of the quantitative measures as well as the actual results for each performance measure (dollars in millions except for per share amounts):

-2020 Goal Measure Threshold Target Maximum Actual Core FFO (per share) \$ 1.86 \$ 1.96 \$ 2.06 \$ 1.89 Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget (in millions) \$190.7 \$211.9 \$233.1 \$215.1 Actual General and Administrative Expense Exclusive of STIC and LTIC Expense Relative to Budget (in millions) \$ 18.4 \$ 16.7 \$ 15.0 \$ 15.3 Board Discretion/Individual Performance Qualitative Qualitative Qualitative Target
+2021 Goal Measure Threshold Target Maximum Actual Core FFO Relative to Budget (per share) \$ 1.81 \$ 1.91 \$ 2.00 \$ 1.97 Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget (in millions) \$198.5 \$220.6 \$242.6 \$235.3 Actual General and Administrative Expense Exclusive of STIC and LTIC Expense Relative to Budget ( in millions ) \$ 19.5 \$ 17.7 \$ 16.2 \$ 15.9 Board Discretion/Individual Performance Qualitative Qualitative Qualitative Target

 Core FFO performance is a non-GAAP financial measure that is considered important because our ability to meet consensus estimates of Core FFO is a key factor for equity analysts and when present or potential stockholders make investment decisions about our securities.
-See the definition of Core FFO and the reconciliation of GAAP net income applicable to common stock to Core FFO on pages 41 - 42 of our Annual Report on Form 10-K for the year ended December 31, 2020.
+See the definition of Core FFO and the reconciliation of GAAP net income applicable to common stock to Core FFO on pages 39 - 40 of our Annual Report on Form 10-K for the year ended December 31, 2021.

 Actual Adjusted Funds from Operations ("AFFO") Before Capital Expenditures vs Budget is a non-GAAP financial measure that more closely mirrors the actual cash flow generated by the company in that it removes certain non-cash revenue and expense items such as the effect of straight-line rents which are not adjusted when computing FFO in accordance with the definition established by NAREIT.
 AFFO is considered important because it measures the Company's ability to fund dividends and debt repayments, as well as acquisitions and other capital expenditures.
+See the definition of AFFO and the reconciliation of GAAP net income to AFFO on pages 39 - 40 of our Annual Report on Form 10-K for the year ended December 31, 2021.